hsgarn/Reconciler/README.md

 ### 1. Start Reconciliation (`/`)

+- **Bank Statement PDF** *(optional)* — Click **Browse…** to select the PDF of your bank statement.
+When selected, the app reads the statement and automatically:
+  - Displays the **statement period** (e.g. `03/21/26 – 04/21/26`) parsed from the `FOR THE PERIOD FROM … THROUGH …` line.
+  - Pre-fills **Reconcile Date** with the closing date from the `NEW BALANCE` line.
+  - Pre-fills **Ending Reconciled Balance** with the closing balance from the `NEW BALANCE` line.
 - **ODS Spreadsheet** — Click **Browse…** to select your `reconcile.ods` file.
 The dialog opens to the last directory you used.
 - **Bank Transaction CSV** — Click **Browse…** to select the CSV exported from your bank.
 Expected filename pattern: `Transactions-YYYY-MM-DD.csv`.
-The reconcile date is auto-filled from the filename.
+The reconcile date is auto-filled from the CSV filename if not already set by the PDF.
-- **Reconcile Date** — Auto-filled from the CSV filename; edit if needed.
+- **Reconcile Date** — Auto-filled from the PDF or CSV filename; edit if needed.
 Format: `MM/DD/YY`.
-- **Ending Reconciled Balance** — Enter the closing balance from your bank statement.
+- **Ending Reconciled Balance** — Auto-filled from the PDF; edit if needed.
 - **After Reconciling** — Choose **Overwrite original file** (default) or **Download updated file**.

-All four fields are remembered across sessions (stored in `localStorage`) so returning next month pre-fills everything.
+All fields are remembered across sessions (stored in `localStorage`) so returning next month pre-fills everything.
+Selecting a new PDF always overwrites the Reconcile Date and Ending Reconciled Balance with the values from that statement.

 If the reconcile date already exists in the spreadsheet, a warning page is shown before proceeding.